jonasgreen/hookit/README.md

 # hookit
-Little clojurescript library for simplifying ui development with reagent
+Small clojurescript library for simplifying ui development with reagent